gaurish/ruby-docker-microservice/readme.md

  1. Alpine as base image.
 Base image is 5MB only vs 250mb of Ubuntu.
  2. Sinatra 2
- 3. Sidekiq & Redis to showcase that we can build gems with native extentions without a problem. if you remove them, if you do not use them.
+ 3. Sidekiq & Redis to showcase that we can build gems with native extentions without a problem. you can remove them, if you do not need it. it will work fine without it.

  ### To Build the image